mahmoud-moursy/Shrimp3/README.md

 - Array manipulation
 - While loops
 ### FIXMEs:
-- Fix bug where the rest of the args will not be collected and sent to the program
+- Fix bug where the rest of the args will not be collected and sent to the program (low priority)

 ### Basic syntax